rachitkumar2105/Sugar-Sense/README.md

 docker run -p 5000:5000 sugarsense:latest
 ```

-Railway notes
-- The Dockerfile is configured to use the `PORT` environment variable.
-Railway will assign the port automatically.
-- If you don't see a public URL, enable networking (Generate Domain) from the Railway project settings.

 **Model evaluation**
 - A `test_accuracy.py` script is included to evaluate model accuracy on the dataset.
 It was used to validate the model on a 10,000-row sample.